elhaddad1/storefrontbackend-db/README.md

-# Image Processing API

-An image processing and optimization API allows you to convert the format of any type of image and optimize them for its size and other factors.
-For example, you can convert an image in JPG into PNG or reduce a bigger image to a smaller one.
+# Storefront Backend

+In the project for this course, you will create an API with Node and Postgres that will support an online store front end.
+This API will do the following:

+Allow products to be created and stored in a database Allow users to sign up and sign in

+Require users to be signed in to perform certain actions

+Allow users to create orders and add products to orders